The Big Trip to Big Sky

 By the time I boarded the plane from Bozeman to Newark, I was completely spent in the best possible way.
 I fell asleep almost immediately and stayed that way for four straight hours—an absolute rarity for me.
 Exhausted, content, and full of gratitude.

 Big Sky was big in every way that mattered.
-Bozeman, with its Netflix fame, is even better in person.
-And the South Jersey Ski Club?
+The South Jersey Ski Club?
 Absolutely worth joining.
-Thank you to Tammy, Karen, Christine, Ginny... and my slope buddy Christine B. A great trip!
+Thank you to Tammy, Karen, Christine, Ginny and so many others that I only know by face... and of course to my slippery slope buddy----> Christine B. Thank you for the invite.

 Comments